Pinus massoniana: Description

 It is an evergreen tree reaching 25–45 m in height, with a broad, rounded crown of long branches.
 The bark is thick, grayish-brown, and scaly plated at the base of the trunk, and orange-red, thin, and flaking higher on the trunk.
 The leaves are needle-like, dark green, with two per fascicle, 12–20 cm long and 0.8–1 mm wide, the persistent fascicle sheath 1.5–2 cm long.
 The cones are ovoid, 4–7 cm long, chestnut-brown, opening when mature in late winter to 4–6 cm broad.
 The seeds are winged, 4–6 mm long with a 10–15 mm wing.
 Pollination occurs in mid-spring, with the cones maturing 18–20 months after.
 From genomic sequencing it has an exceptionally large 21.91 Gb genome and 80,366 protein-coding genes.

+Life cycle

+The species flowers from April to May, and fruits from October to December.

 Distribution and habitat

 It is native to Taiwan, a wide area of central and southern China including Hong Kong, and northern Vietnam, growing at low to moderate altitudes, mostly below 1500 m but rarely up to 2000 m above sea level.